chetanparate-github/Calculator-iOS-AutoLayout-/README.md

 This "Calculator" application is a simple one screen design of calculator screen i have made this single screen design application just to practice AutoLayout concepts.
 This application supports all Screen Sizes and Orientation in iphone and iPad.

-## What i have learnt while building "Rolling Dice (AutoLayout Version)" application?
+## What i have learnt while building "Calculator (AutoLayout Version)" application?

 --> How to add constraints and understand how auto layout works.